 Is there a minimum age to join Atlas Grappling?

-Our Jiu-Jitsu program accepts ages 6 & up currently.
-Wrestling Sessions are available at varied ages, sometimes as young at 4-years old!
-To use fitness equipment, members must be at least 18 years of age or be directly supervised by a guardian and comply with state safety regulations.
+Our Jiu-Jitsu program accepts ages 5 & up currently.
+To supplement your martial arts training and use weight equipment, members must be at least 18 years of age or be directly supervised by a guardian and comply with state safety regulations.
 All minors must have a waiver signed by a legal guardian to train at Atlas Grappling.

 Memberships & Billing

 What classes does Atlas Grappling offer?
 Are they included with membership?
 Where can I find the class schedule?

 You can Click Here for the Atlas Grappling schedule.
 Right now, al of our memberships are All-Inclusive, meaning that all grappling classes are available to you (age and skill dependent).
 New membership options will be coming soon!

 I am looking for membership prices.
 How much does it cost to join?

 We do not have an "enrollment" fee, your first payment is for your first month, there is no extra fee required to start.
 Pricing will vary depending on your age and membership type.
 Please contact us for details on the price plan that is most appropriate for you.